chrisdoc/k8s-workshop/README.md

 # Prep local environment
 ## minikube
 minikube is an implementation of a local Kubernetes cluster, that can be used when testing manifests, deployments and so on.
+* BE WARNED: minikube actually overwrites your existing kubeconfig, so take a backup of your `~/.kube/config` if you wish to preserve it.
 * Run `minikube start` to get the cluster running
 * `kubectl` now has configuration pointing to this local cluster, for this terminal session
 * Try running `kubectl get cluster-info`